 The Developmental Brain Imaging Lab has been studying brain development in healthy and at-risk youth for over a decade.
 Studying this crucial time in development is necessary to enhance our understanding of changes in the developing brain and ways to prevent and treat such things as substance abuse and mood disorders that emerge during adolescence.

-Rebecca Marshall Ph..d. is the PI on a project called Crisis and Transition Services, which is evaluating outcomes of a statewide program providing transitional services for youth who present to Emergency Departments in a mental health crisis.
-Dr. Marshall is developing a project called the Stay Safe App for Youth (STAY), an app for suicidal youth discharging from EDs and inpatient units, and developing research looking at ketamine use for kids with severe treatment-refractory depression.
+Rebecca Marshall, MD, MPH is the PI on a project called Crisis and Transition Services, which evaluates outcomes of a statewide program providing transitional services for youth who present to Emergency Departments in a mental health crisis.
+Dr. Marshall is co-developing a project called the Stay Safe App for Youth (STAY), an app for suicidal youth discharging from EDs and inpatient units, and the PI on a study evaluating ketamine treatment for adolescents with severe treatment-refractory depression.
 Dr. Marshall is also an advisor to a number of medical students, residents, and fellows on research projects.